We are seeking bold, adventurous artists eager to collaborate in an innovative acting curriculum for the theater of the future.

 Step 1: Online

-- Indicate MFA. as the degree, THEATER as the major, and ACTING as the area.
+- Indicate M.F.A. as the degree, Theater as the major, and Acting as the emphasis.

-- Enter the Names and Emails of all recommenders into the UCLA Gradate Division Online Application.
+- Enter the names and emails of all recommenders into the Application for Graduate Admission.

 - NOTE: UCLA is participating in the U/RTA auditions in New York (Jan 18-21), Chicago (Jan 26-29), and San Francisco on (Feb 1-2).